The 31 best items to resell for profit in 2026

 Because outdoor gear and tools have high retail prices and durable construction, they’re ideal goods for reselling.
 Bargain hunters often buy older or used products from resellers instead of paying full price for new ones.

 YETI products maintain 60–80% of retail value when used, creating reliable profit margins for resellers.
 Brand loyalists and outdoor enthusiasts will pay premium pricing for edition colors and discontinued models.
-Outdoor recreation communities actively seek discounted YETI gear, creating steady demand throughout all seasons.
+Outdoor recreation communities actively seek discounted YETI gear, creating steady demand year-round.

 Professional contractors purchase used power tools to reduce overhead costs while maintaining quality standards.
 DEWALT and Milwaukee tools can generate steady profits due to brand reliability and widespread recognition among tradespeople.

 Premium hiking backpacks retail for $200 to $400, making used options attractive to budget-conscious outdoor enthusiasts.
-These sell for under $100 on Poshmark and eBay, making them popular with budget-conscious buyers.
+These sell for under $100 on Poshmark and eBay, making them popular with value-driven buyers.

 Luxury items (bags, watches, jewelry)

 Luxury items are profitable to resell due to brand recognition and status appeal.
 These products rank among the best items to resell on Amazon, eBay, and Facebook Marketplace.
-But, you’ll need to authenticate all luxury items you resell by using brand-specific verification tools or built-in authentication programs on platforms like eBay, The RealReal, and Vestiaire Collective.
+But, you’ll need to authenticate luxury goods by using brand-specific verification tools or built-in authentication programs on platforms like eBay or StockX.

-Louis Vuitton luxury handbags sell for $100 to $1,200 on eBay due to brand recognition and aspirational buying behavior.
-Coach vintage styles and limited editions command higher premiums than current retail offerings from outlet stores.
+Louis Vuitton luxury handbags sell for ~$300 to $1,500+ on eBay due to brand recognition and aspirational buying behavior.
+Coach vintage styles go for a bit less, ranging from ~$55 to $500+.

 Swiss and Japanese watch brands maintain strong resale values, with vintage models appreciating over time.
 Limited edition releases and discontinued styles create collector demand that drives bidding wars and premium pricing.